-- blows (such as someone hitting you or being hit by a ball)
+- blows, such as someone hitting you or being hit by a ball

-- Rest the area of bruising.
+- Rest the bruised area.

 - If practical, raise the bruised area above your heart to keep blood from settling into the bruised tissue.

 Use pads on your knees, elbows, and shins when cleaning or playing sports to avoid bruising in these areas.
 Reduce the risk of getting bruised when playing sports by wearing: